hanabi/hanabi.github.io/Reference.md

 * Thus, if someone clues a 5 and there **is** something else to do, they are performing a special move.
 * If the 5 is two or more away from chop, then they are performing a *5 Pull*.
 A *5 Pull* causes the player to blind-play the card to the right of the 5.
 For the player receiving the clue, it is understood that the 5 is not actually related to the blind-play.
 This is why it is called a *Pull* instead of a *Finesse* or a *Bluff*.
 * *5 Pulls* are typically done to 5's that are in slot 1.
 But, for example, you can also clue a 5 in slot 2 in order to get a blind-play on slot 3.
-* Even though they involve playing a blind card, a *5 Pull* should be treated as a *Delayed Play Clue*.
+* Even though they involve playing a blind card, a *5 Pull* should be treated as a *Delayed Play Clue* (or a potential *Prompt*).
 This means that the blind card could play through any existing touched cards.
 * *5 Pulls* also take precedence over *Finesses* and *Bluffs*.
 For example:
   * It is the *Early Game*.
   * Red 3 is played on the stacks.